White House says admiral ordered follow-on strike on alleged drug boat, insists attack was lawful | Law-Order

 - United States

-The White House has said that a Navy admiral ordered a second strike on an alleged drug boat in the Caribbean Sea and insists that a September attack that has come under bipartisan scrutiny was lawful.
+The White House has said that a Navy admiral acted ''within his authority and the law'' when he ordered a second, follow-up strike on an alleged drug boat in the Caribbean Sea in a September US military operation that has come under bipartisan scrutiny.

-White House press secretary Karoline Leavitt offered a justification for the September 2 strike after lawmakers from both parties on Sunday announced support for congressional reviews of US military strikes against vessels suspected of smuggling drugs in the Caribbean Sea and eastern Pacific Ocean, citing a published report that Defence Secretary Pete Hegseth issued a verbal order for a second strike that killed survivors on the boat in that incident.
+White House press secretary Karoline Leavitt offered the justification for the September 2 strike after lawmakers from both parties on Sunday announced support for congressional reviews of US military strikes against vessels suspected of smuggling drugs in the Caribbean Sea and eastern Pacific Ocean.
+The lawmakers cited a published report that Defence Secretary Pete Hegseth issued a verbal order for a second strike that killed survivors on the boat in that September incident.

 Leavitt in her comments to reporters on Monday did not dispute a Washington Post report that there were survivors after the initial strike in the incident.
 Her explanation came after President Donald Trump a day earlier said that he ''wouldn't have wanted that — not a second strike'' when asked about the incident.